piyer1/1984-Simulator/Design.md

 ## Feedback:
 - Line 4: what kind of architecture?
-How about gothic?
+How about making an extremely dystopian setting where the buildings are purely functional and have no design/aesthetically pleasing aspects?
+They could all just be monotone, grey blocks.
 - Line 5: How are they dressed?
 How about pants and a shirt?
 No graphics of course.
+Using monotone colors could emphasize the lifelessness of the player and npcs.
 - Line 6: What do the posters say?
-How about "birds are real animals, not drones"
+How about "birds are real animals, not drones".
+You could make references to real conspiracies too, like the moon landing being faked, or the earth being flat
 - Line 10: How does the player decide the role they are given?
 Do they even have control over it or not?
 How about doing it in a character creation screen. and the joke is that all the options are the same because everyone looks the same.
 Mwahahaha
 - Line 13: Are co-workers NPCs or is this a multiplayer game?
 What kind of information do you get from spying/eavesdropping and why is this helpful to the player?
 - Line 15: What does 'suspicion' do?
 At what level of sus does something happen to the player, and what is it that happens?
 Do different acts yield different amounts of suspicion?